ouspg/SOP-Robot/docs/DEVELOPMENT.md

 Provisioning the machine for the first time can take up to 1 hour, because after vagrant has set up the box it will install everything listed in [bootstrap.sh](vagrant-scripts/bootstrap.sh).
 In the meantime, download VSCode and checkout the remote development feature mentioned below.
 If you are using HyperV on Windows as hypervisor, you may have to enable `smb direct` in Windows features to be able to mount smb shares.

-**Note: If you have Hyper-V activated on Windows Host and decide to use Virtualbox as a hypervisor, Virtualbox will run very slowly.
-More information on [virtualbox forum](https://forums.virtualbox.org/viewtopic.php?t=99390) and [here](https://www.sysprobs.com/fixed-virtualbox-vms-too-slow-on-windows-host).**

 Now test that the provision succeeded, so `vagrant ssh` into the guest and run `ls`, you should be see the following output:

 ```console